Skip links

 2004

-The company established the Giuseppe and Pericle Lavazza Foundation Onlus.
+The company established the Giuseppe and Pericle Lavazza Foundation ETS.

 Its name was chosen in honor of Giuseppe and Pericle, the sons of the company’s founder, Luigi Lavazza.
 Thanks to a process of industrial and commercial transformation, they achieved unprecedented expansion in the Italian and European coffee market, laying the foundation for the development of what is now the international Lavazza Group.